joshuamhtsang/mini_essays/2024-05-14_iproute2-bridges/iproute2_bridges.md

-# Connecting two network namespaces together directly (this time via bridge!)
+# Connecting two network namespaces together (this time via bridge!)

-Similar to above but create a bridge and 2 veth pairs will be needed.
+Similar to above but create a bridge in the default namespace and two veth pairs will be needed this time.
 See the YouTube video.